-She is a prolific composer who is the recipient of numerous commissions.
+She is a prolific composer and is the recipient of numerous commissions.
 Perera's writings have included three religious musical comedies: Bascule (2000), La Promesa (2002), and Jesus, Version Original (2004); fifty songs for soloist and piano; fourteen children's songs; five sacred works for SATB choir and piano; an oratorio, Crossing Point, and other chamber music works.

 Some of her writings are included in the SDA Spanish hymnal, Bienvendos a Ador, and in the Portuguese youth hymnal, Louvor e Adoraco.
 She also penned the 2007 and 2010 theme songs, Love Care and Serve and Win the Race, for the SDA General Conference Youth Department.
 In January 2012, her work, Psalm 146, for SATB choir and organ/piano, was the winner of the Huntsville New Music Festival.
 The Oakwood University Choir, directed by Jason Max Ferdinand, premiered it during the festival.